Last updated on March 12, 2025

 Laelia, the Blade Reforged

 Laelia, the Blade Reforged went completely under most player's radars for a while.
-It was a random printing in a Commander deck that found its way into the Legacy and Vintage Cubes on Magic Online where players realized Laelia had a lot of potential.
+It was a random printing in a Commander deck that found its way into the Legacy and Vintage Cubes on Magic Online where players realized Laelia had a lot of potential as an aggressive creature with a great exile payoff.

 Etali, Primal Storm